sk97045/booknotes/system-design/system-design-interview/chapter20 - Distributed Message Queue/README.md

 Rebalancing help handle the case when consumers are added/removed from a group gracefully.

-Consumer groups are rebalancing help us achieve scalability and fault tolerance.
+Consumer groups are rebalancing, so that help us achieve scalability and fault tolerance.

 ### Broker
 How do brokers handle failure?